 - Your documentation, which might include your observation notes, home visiting notes, portfolios, information gathered from conversations with family members and other providers, observations that you made to inform other authentic assessment tools, etc.

-- For the measures you are confident you can rate based on your current observations and other documentation:
+- For measures you are confident you can rate based on your current observations and other documentation:

-- Assign a rating; you might jot this rating on the Worksheet for Leading Focused Conversations with Families to Help Complete the DRDP (2015) or on the Rating Record.
+- Assign a rating; you might jot this rating on the “Worksheet for Leading Focused Conversations” or on the Interim DRDP for Special Ed (Preschool or Infant-Toddler) Rating Record.

 - Identify those measures for which you want to make additional observations or have further conversations with the family (or others) to gather more information.

-- For the measures you are confident you can rate based on your current observations and other documentation:
+- For measures you are confident you can rate based on your current observations and other documentation:

 Step 3: Lead a focused conversation